 Bellwether Craftsmen advances the building industry through intelligent design and innovation.
 Encouraging a culture of positive cooperation dedicated to environmental stewardship, social responsibility, true sustainability within the built environment.

 We endeavor to provide unique timber frames with revered spirit.
 Working closely with clients our custom buildings provide inspiring living spaces that deliver exceptional energy performance.
 We specialize in achieving the highest value to cost ratio believing everyone deserves the benefit of healthy sustainable shelter.

 What Makes Bellwether Craftsmen Unique

-Bellwether offers innovations and alternatives for our enclosures at comparable prices to SIP with added benefits of low environmental impact, improved energy performance, increased durability, and healthy indoor air quality.
+Bellwether offers innovations and alternatives for high performance enclosures with added benefits of low environmental impact, increased durability, and healthy indoor air quality.

 Low Impact Insulation: